HackYourFuture/HTML-CSS/Week3/prep-exercises/01-animals-repo/README.md

 # Animals repo

-> Tip: you can either use the CLI to make your git commands or use a GUI.
-The most used is [Git Kraken](https://www.gitkraken.com/) and it visualises what happens.
-VSCode also has an integrated Git activity tab that you can use.
-Try them out and see what you prefer!

 In this homework you'll be working with GIT and GitHub.
 Follow the steps to learn how to create a remote repository and work with it from your local machine:

 1. Create a repository on GitHub, called `animals`